sutaC/GameOfLife/README.md

 Documentation is located in [DOCS.md](./DOCS.md) file in root directory of a project.

-It is generated with [jdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) package.
-Recommended command for generating docummentation is:
+It is generated with [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) package.
+Recommended command for generating documentation is:

     jsdoc2md ./src/**/*.js > DOCS.md